senthilcaesar/BWH/README.md

 ```
 ## 5. ShinyProxy configuration
 The server configuration is mainly done in a file named `application.yml`.
 This file should be in the same folder
-where you launch the shinyproxy-2.6.1.jar file.
+where you will launch the `shinyproxy-2.6.1.jar` file in next step.
 The format of the file is YAML
 ```
 proxy:
     title: